applebuddy/TOEIC-Speaking-Study/README.md

 - I usually buy fruit and vegetables there.
 The fruit and vegetables there are fresh and are usually available at a reasonable price.
 I'm very into that kind of stuff.

 ## Q7

+Do you suggest that I go to a convenience store rather than to a supermarket?

+- Yes I recommend that you go to a convenience store rather than to a supermarket.
+- first, convenience store open everyday(24 / 7 도 가능). so I can buy items at a convenience store anytime and anywhere I want.
+  - first, convenience stores usually open all day long, so you can even go there and grab(사는 것, purchase, buy) some snacks at two(새벽 2시) in the morning
+- also, somtimes, there are many kinds of discount events at a convenicne store. so I can buy something at a resonable prices. so these are the reasons.
+  - secondly, convenience stores are located almost everywhere, so you can find one easily whenever you need one.

 Which of the following is the most important in improving a library's services?